nens/lizard-docs/source/b_usermanagement.rst

 This will lead you to the screen to add a new user.
 By default the new user is granted a “User” role.

 Don’t forget to click ‘Save’!
-When saved, an invitation email will be send to the new user.
+When saved, an invitation email will be sent to the new user.
-This user can follow the invitation link to create an account and receive the new roles.
+This user can follow the invitation link to (if necessary) create an account and receive the new roles.
 Sometimes this invitation mail will end up in the spam folder.

 .. tip::